michael-berthold/michael-berthold.github.io/_posts/2026-02-18-bias-good-or-bad.md

 ---
-Title: Bias in AI is bad – but is it really?
+title: Bias in AI is bad – but is it really?
-Author: Michael Berthold
+author: Michael Berthold
 ---

 There is a lot of talk about bias in AI and how it results in bad and sometimes even harmful answers.
 But if you peel back a layer, the picture becomes more nuanced.
 In fact, without *any* bias, AI systems are useless and produce only random results when asked to produce new outputs.
 So the question really is which biases are the ones we want to keep and which ones we want to remove.